COVID-19: Navarro County reports two more deaths, 30 new cases

-Currently, nine patients are hospitalized and there are 710 probable cases.
+Currently, six patients are hospitalized and there are 769 probable cases.
 As of Nov.
-17 the hospitalization rate is 14.48% for Trauma Service Area E, as calculated by Texas Department of State Health Services.
+23 the hospitalization rate is 14.41% for Trauma Service Area E, as calculated by Texas Department of State Health Services.

 Testing is free of charge.
 You can register at www.gogettested.com/ or simply register at the site.